Key Takeaway

 Is NAD+ better than BPC-157 for joint pain?

 They work through different mechanisms.
 BPC-157 focuses on tissue repair and angiogenesis, while NAD+ addresses cellular energy, inflammation, and sirtuin-mediated protection.
-Some clinicians recommend combining both as part of a comprehensive approach.
+Some clinicians recommend combining both as part of a thorough approach.
 Discuss your options with your physician.

 Can NAD+ prevent joint problems?